MHickey2/First_Project/README.md

 ### The Form Section:
 This section includes a text box explaining the details of the upcoming Webinar, the date, time and location and a Form where the user can register for the Webinar.
 The post links, use the Code Institute link, as the Webinar is not an actual Event but has been created for educational purposes.
 The form itself contains required fields before you can submit the form.
-There is also a minimul limit on how many characters are needed to complete the name fields.
+There is also a minimal limit on how many characters are needed to complete the name fields.
 In this case '4 characters' are needed in the name fields.
 I would have used placeholders but trusted users would understand what is required.
 The email field requires the '@' in order to be a valid entry.
 There is a placeholder in this field, giving them the format that is required of them.
-There is also a reset button included to allow user to clear their entries, if they need to restart the process.
+There is also a reset button included to allow users to clear their entries, if they need to restart the process.
-I had tried to add javascript event listener to the submit button, but this prooved problematic as it was redirecting the user before all fields were entered and felt it was more advantageous to have the form working correctly, but this again would be an area I would revisit in order to have the Form fully functionally with the redirection in place.
+I had tried to add javascript event listener to the submit button, but this prooved problematic as it was redirecting the user before all fields were entered and I felt it was more advantageous to have the form working correctly, but this again would be an area I would revisit in order to have the Form fully functionally with the redirection to the Confirmation Page in place.
 I did leave the javascript in place and have comments explaining  the issue.
+See image below.
 <br/>
 <p align="center">
   <img src="assets/images/formsection.png" height="303" width="674"/>